Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 Your Dash minor action now grants you additional movement equal to your movement speed, rather than half of it.

 ### Shifty
-Whenever you use your reaction, you may shift once.
+After you use your reaction, you may shift once.

 ### Spry
 After you hit a creature with a melee attack, you may shift into any empty tile that is the same distance as you currently are from them.